The UTS Model of Learning

 - Engage in active discussion and critique of research

 Involving students as recipients of research ensures that what they learn is academically rigorous and reflects the current state of knowledge in the discipline.
 Teachers who develop inquiry-led methods can inspire students with their enthusiasm, model ways in which knowledge is generated and show students the diverse range of research that is happening in their university.

 Examples of research-inspired learning at UTS:

 - First-year Science students gain insights into scientific research and improve their written communication skills by listening to trigger lectures and podcasts of interviews with scientists.
-They are then tasked to creating a written response.
+They are then tasked with creating a written response.
 The responses include the purpose of the research, the main themes, how evidence is used and how the research is valuable to them and to society.
 Students are given clear assessment criteria and preparation for their use, with positive results.

 - Marketing students undertake an advanced marketing research project for a real client.
-The project requires that student teams interacting with different cultural groups in different languages to collect information, using qualitative and quantitative research skills and data analysis technologies.
+The project requires student teams interacting with different cultural groups in different languages to collect information, using qualitative and quantitative research skills and data analysis technologies.
 The client provides feedback at different stages of the project, selecting the best student options at the end of the project pitch.

 From the 'what' to the 'how'